nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_lists_for_message_structure.md.md

 For example if a query was made to GP Connect for all problems in a record but none of these problems related to an outbound referral, then there would be no list for 'Outbound referrals related to problems' contained in the response.

+The following rules apply to how secondary lists are populated

  - Secondary lists will only be present where problems or consultations clinical areas have been queried directly
  - Secondary lists will only be present where data is available.
+ - If data has been excluded from a secondary list for one of the reasons defined in the warning code section then the relevcant warning code **SHALL** be included.
+ - For consultation secondary lists where data is excluded a warning code **SHALL** be present even if no other data is contained in the list.
-They will not return an empty list.
+ - Secondary lists will never return an empty list with no warning codes.
  - Secondary lists will contain the appropriate warning code(s) where information has been excluded

 ## The secondary list for related problems

-Only one secondary list will be used
+The secondary list for problems is an exception to the rules above.

+This list **MAY** be returned as part of any query and **MUST** contain problems that have been linked to any item in the primary list that is returned.

+Only one related problem list **SHALL** be returned even if multiple clinical areas are queried.
+This means it is possible that this list will contain problems that are linked to multiple clinical areas.
+It is the responsibility of the consuming system to determine which items are linked to the problems in this list.

 ## Warning codes

 Warning codes are used to manage negation where resources are present in a system to be returned by a query but are not included in the returned data for a specific reason.

-Warning codes will be returned in the list when any item that would have been included in that list as a response to the query is not present due to one of the defined reasons.
+Warning codes will be returned in the primary and secondary lists defined on this page when any item that would have been included in that list as a response to the query is not present due to one of the defined reasons.
 In the case where an item may have been present in more than one list, e.g. medications and medications related to problems, the warning code will be present in both lists.
 Any warning codes returned will be contained in the extension List.extension[warningCode].

+Warning codes will **NOT** be returned in any of the lists used to represent consultations structure that are defined in the page [List - consultation structure'](accessrecord_structured_development_lists_for_message_structure.html).

 The following table provides details of the warning codes that are to be used in the warningCode extension in GP Connect.
 More guidance for each code follows in the subsequent sections.